isomerpages/govtech-corp/media/technews/_posts/2020-12-28-post-GovTech Spotlight: Alyssa Marie Loo — Intern, Product Manager and PSC Scholar.md

 </p>
 <h3>What are you working on in your internship?</h3>
 <p>Quite a lot of things!
 I’m serving as the internal product manager for
-our&nbsp;<a href="https://www.tech.gov.sg/media/technews/a-conversation-with-bertrand-lee" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">VICA</a>&nbsp;team,
-so I manage the Agile user stories and resolve any debates that come up about product features and feature behaviour.
+our VICA team, so I manage the Agile user stories and resolve any debates that come up about product features and feature behaviour.
 I’m also doing research about how far our chatbots can support Singaporean English expressions, managing partner engagements for our future features in our roadmap, and doing some research into AI Ethics guidelines for our chatbot.</p>
 <h3>What do you hope to achieve in your time at GovTech?</h3>
 <p>VICA 1.0, released this month (December 2020), is something I feel really
 happy about, having supported the team in internal product management for